jess-moloney/mini-project-4/README.md

     - try including different imputer types (e.g., KNN imputer), scalers (e.g., MinMax scaler) in the RandomSearch/GridSearch to pick the ones that give the best model performance
     - add the custom functions I created for plotting to .py files and then import them as needed
     - investigate if using a different classification threshold would improve the model performance

+## Use Cases
+The methods used for this project could be applied as part of an evaluation of an existing loan approval system.
+The exploratory data analysis reveals who the loan applicants are, and which loan applicants are more likely to be approved for a loan.
+Understanding this could help to create more equitable loan eligibility criteria.
+The machine learning model shows that not having / having credit history is the most important feature determining whether or not a loan is approved.
+This information could also be used to update loan eligibility criteria, and might indicate the need for new loan products targeted towards applicants with less credit experience.